marcoalexandrevicente/subtitle-editor/README.md

         // so you can slow them down... subtitles.setRelativeSpeed(1.1)

-        // or rush them a bit
+        // or speed them up
         subtitles.setRelativeSpeed(0.9)

         // save file